 What particularly excites me about this product is the possibility to analyze incidents (we have quite a few of them in the student subnetwork) both from the point of view of their progress in time and in the smallest details.
 I also appreciate the elaborate elimination of false alarms.
 The documentation fulfills the basic criteria, but I believe it would be convenient to add some examples of typical settings.
 The product is still being developed and I am curious about what next the producer will come up with.

 Doc.
 Ing.
 Jaroslav Dočkal, CSc.

 Graduate of VDU Martin and VAAZ, currently the vice-dean of science and creative development at Karel Engliš College.
-He gives lectures at Masaryk University and University of Defence.
-He’ is also a lecturer at Cisco Academy, a tutor of HP and a member of DSM magazine editorial board.
+He gives lectures at Masaryk University and the University of Defence.
+He’ is also a lecturer at Cisco Academy, a tutor of HP and a member of the DSM magazine editorial board.